guomingtang/guomingtang.github.io/index.md

 For more research interests, please refer to my [publications](/publications).

-### Recent News
+### News

+- Jun.
+2023: One paper got accepted to IEEE IOT-J.
 - May.
 2023: One paper got accepted to ICDCS'23.
+- May.
+2023: "FedNILM" was published by IEEE TGCN.
 - Apr.
-2023: One paper got accepted to ACM TIOT.
+2023: "HyEdge" got accepted to ACM TIOT.